 Tumblr, like Twitter, is a social network that allows you to build a brand around yourself.
 Unlike Twitter, however, where words are your bread and butter, Tumblr focuses on content more like Pinterest.
 This allows for a more visual approach to whatever you might be talking about.
 But Tumblr does have some key differences, which might make it difficult for you to stand out.

-Once you’ve taken a crash course in Tumblr though, you can use the blogging platform as an outlet for anything, whether you want to post beautiful photos from your last trip to the beach or more heady things, like debating the finer points of United States’ relationship with Russia.
+Once you’ve taken a crash course in Tumblr, you can use the blogging platform as an outlet for just about anything, whether you want to post beautiful photos from your last beach trip or more heady things, like debating the finer points of United States’ current relationship with Russia.
 But if nobody’s seeing what you write, you’re just talking to yourself, no?